harp-lab/slog-lang1/doc/tutorial.md

 - Here `scc` holds all the edges that are strongly connected, an example graph and its scc is shown below
 ![scc](./images/scc.png)
 - Here, the nodes `1,2,3,4` are strongly connected.
-- How to group nodes in a scc, if there are two scc regions in a graph. [todo]
 #### Cyclic?
 - Check whether a node is part of a cycle, add this rules to the TC
 ```slog